-Although Long Range Planning staff supports the applicant's request, there are concerns about losing industrial land uses because industrially-zoned properties within the city limits provides jobs and services near where people live and have access to public transportation.
+Although Long Range Planning staff supports the applicant's request because it meets the plan goals below, there are concerns about losing industrial land uses because industrially-zoned properties within the city limits provides jobs and services near where people live and have access to public transportation.
 In addition, there is a concern that this request could start a domino-effect of other properties designated as Industry to follow suit resulting in a continued loss of industrially-zoned land.